 All of us have lives outside of work, but oftentimes those lives take a back seat to the day-to-day demands of our growing businesses.

 Whereas The Second Decision is built upon the top reasons companies fail or underperform, The Third Decision is centered around the top regrets entrepreneurial leaders typically have in their lives, in areas such as money, health, education, family, leisure time, love, and more.

-Randy is excited to publish The Third Decision at the end of 2017.
-He will be sharing advanced content via his social media channels throughout 2017, and inviting you to start thinking about the true non-negotiables in your personal life.
+Randy is excited to publish The Third Decision in November 2018.
+He will be sharing advanced content via his social media channels until then, and inviting you to start thinking about the true non-negotiables in your personal life.
 Consider those aspects that are not open for discussion; areas that you are not willing to compromise over the short-term (next 12 months) and long-term (3–5 years).

 Self-awareness is not just for business; we need to have it in our personal lives to truly enjoy and treasure the entrepreneurial journey!